Love in a Fallen City (novella)

-Love in a Fallen City (傾城之戀) is a 1943 Chinese-language novel by Eileen Chang.
+Love in a Fallen City (傾城之戀) is a 1943 Chinese-language novella by Eileen Chang.
 The translation is included in the New York Review of Books "Classics" series.

-The story focuses about a love story that triumphed during the wartime Hong Kong.
+The story focuses on a love story during wartime Hong Kong.
 Scholar Nicole Huang suggests that Eileen Chang's "most important literary legacy from the 1940s is her construction of an alternative narrative of war, one that contradicted the grand narratives of national salvation and revolution that dominated the wartime literary scene."

 Synopsis

 The story is set in 1940s Shanghai and Hong Kong.
 Bai Liusu is a beautiful divorcée who lives in Shanghai.
-Upon experiencing a failed marriage, Bai Liusu's large and extended family feels she has shamed the family through divorce which resulted her situation at home to become unbearable.
-The story then begins with Bai Liusu receiving news of her ex-husband's death and her refusal to attend the funeral.
+Upon experiencing a failed marriage, Bai Liusu's large extended family feels she has shamed the family through divorce, which results in her situation at home becoming unbearable.
+The story begins with Bai Liusu receiving news of her ex-husband's death and her refusal to attend his funeral.

-Fan Liuyuan is a bachelor who had just returned from England and was working closely in the mining business with Mr Xu, the matchmaker Mrs Xu's husband.
-While Mrs Xu attempted to introduce Bai Liusu's sister, Bai Baolu, to Fan Liuyuan, Fan became interested in Bai Liusu instead.
-When Fan Liuyuan left to Hong Kong for work, Bai Liusu follows to Hong Kong to win the love of Fan in hoping to get a legitimate marriage status and economic stability.
+Fan Liuyuan is a bachelor who has just returned from England and is working closely in the mining business with Mr. Xu.
+When Mrs. Xu attempts to introduce Bai Liusu's sister, Bai Baolu, to Fan Liuyuan, he becomes interested in Bai Liusu instead.
+Fan Liuyuan leaves for Hong Kong for work and Bai Liusu follows him to win his love in hopes of gaining legitimate marriage status and economic stability.

-Although everything was going quite smooth in Hong Kong, Bai Liusu thinks that she cannot trust Fan Liuyuan.
-Thinking that Fan Liuyuan will not marry her, Bai Liusu decides to return to Shanghai.
-Upon returning home, her family finds her useless coming back and bringing shame to the family.
+Although everything is going well in Hong Kong, Bai Liusu thinks that she cannot trust Fan Liuyuan.
+Believing that Fan Liuyuan will not marry her, Bai Liusu decides to return to Shanghai.
+Upon returning home, her family considers her useless for coming back and bringing shame to the family.
 Later, Fan Liuyuan calls on her and she decides to return to him.
-Throughout the story, they undergo many trials and tribulations together, while both doubting the other's true commitment and love for each other.
-However, it was through the fall of Hong Kong that they realize that their love for each other is far more enduring and valuable.
-The city and their love share an antithetical relationship as their love triumphs with the city being defeated during the Japanese invasion.
+Throughout the story, they undergo many trials and tribulations, while both doubting the other's true commitment and love for each other.
+However, it is through the fall of Hong Kong that they realize that their love for each other is far more enduring and valuable.
+The city and their love share an antithetical relationship as their love triumphs while the city is defeated during the Japanese invasion.